Souring loans to weigh on Spanish banking trio's results

 The euro zone’s largest bank is expected to post a 1.3 billion euro ($1.7 billion) net profit, down 17.2 percent on a year earlier, according to a Reuters poll of analysts, as income from key markets such as Brazil also drops.

-Spain’s third-biggest lender Caixabank (CABK.MC) and Sabadell (SABE.MC), the fifth, are also expected to report operating profit knocked by restructuring expenses from acquisitions.
+Spain’s third-biggest lender Caixabank and Sabadell, the fifth, are also expected to report operating profit knocked by restructuring expenses from acquisitions.

 They recently bought some of state-rescued banks whose exposure to soured property loans and assets forced Spain to seek a 41 billion euro ($53 billion) bailout for its weak lenders last year.